lsst-dm/oauth2_proxy/README.md

   -display-htpasswd-form: display username / password login form if an htpasswd file is provided (default true) -email-domain value: authenticate emails with the specified domain (may be given multiple times).
 Use * to authenticate any email
-  -flush-interval: period between flushing response buffers when streaming responses (default "1s") -footer string: custom footer string.
+  -flush-interval: period between flushing response buffers when streaming responses (default "1s")
+  -skip-jwt-bearer-tokens: will skip requests that have verified JWT bearer tokens
+  -extra-jwt-issuers: if -skip-jwt-bearer-tokens is set, a list of extra JWT issuer=audience pairs (where the issuer URL has a .well-known/openid-configuration or a .well-known/jwks.json)
+  -footer string: custom footer string.
 Use "-" to disable default footer.
   -github-org string: restrict logins to members of this organisation -github-team string: restrict logins to members of any of these teams (slug), separated by a comma